aws-samples/aws-iot-device-management-workshop/AWS_IoT_Device_Management_Workshop.md

 		$aws/events/thing/$THING_NAME/updated

-### Publish a message with you newly created device
+### Publish a message with your newly created device
 After your device has been provisioned you will publish a message to AWS IoT.
 To publish a message the command *mosquitto_pub* is used.
 This command requires the iot endpoint to talk to.